Your Guide on How Many Keywords Should You Use for SEO

 In another SEO case study conducted by Shane Barker, they successfully achieved first-page rankings on Google for over 1,800 keywords within only six months.
 This study highlights the effectiveness of optimizing and utilizing the TF-IDF formula (but not only).
 This formula allows us to assess the frequency of a keyword’s appearance in an article compared to its average usage across other web articles.

-Besides all these, another study found that the key factor influencing higher rankings is keyword density and the relevance of highly searched terms.
+Besides all these, another study found that the key factors influencing higher rankings are keyword density and the relevance of highly searched terms.
 In other words, search engines prioritize the alignment between user search queries and the content’s relevance rather than focusing solely on the frequency of keywords.

 Based on our analysis of these studies, we have drawn the following conclusions that align with what you would likely discover when reviewing them: